 Part IV Exam Description

 The Part IV Exam is a culmination of your years of training, rather than a measure of textbook learning.
-Therefore, a thorough review of the subjects and techniques described in this brochure is the most appropriate preparation for this exam.
+Therefore, a thorough review of the subjects and techniques described on this website is the most appropriate preparation for this exam.

 Part IV consists of three major sections and each of the sections is divided into stations.